World Wide Newburgh Project

 ordered by the bishop to rebuild it.
 They sought approval and received permission to remove the

-aisles.
+chancel and aisles.
 (D 28 19/2/20 Chippenham)

 1788 The Bishop demanded it be rebuilt.
 Permission was granted with a “return” signed by several church